If you have questions or would like more information, please contact MFA Artful Adventures staff at firstname.lastname@example.org.

 Due to reduced capacity in all of our studio spaces Artful Adventures Home School classes are drop-off only.
 Additional grown-ups and siblings are welcome to explore the Museum after first checking in with an MFA staff member in the Druker Family Pavilion.
 Parents may not remain in the classroom.

-Although members receive free admission into the Museum, a paid course ticket is required for each child participating in the Artful Adventures Home School classes.
+Pre-registration is required for each child participating in Artful Adventures Home School classes—tickets need to be purchased online in advance.
 We do not offer day-of ticket sales at the Museum.
-Tickets need to be purchased online in advance of each class date.

-Five-session packages for afternoon classes are available for sale until noon on the Monday before the first class.
+Each four-session ticket package must be purchased in advance, and is only available for sale online until noon on the Monday before the first class.

-MFA staff will notify families as far in advance as possible in the event that classes need to cancelled due to inclement weather.
-Families will then have the opportunity to apply their child's ticket to a future class date or receive a refund.
-In general, Home School classes will be cancelled if the MFA is closed or Boston Public Schools announces a closure.
+MFA Artful Adventures staff will contact families by e-mail and voicemail as far in advance as possible about class cancellations due to inclement weather.
+In general, Artful Adventures Home School classes will be cancelled if Boston Public Schools announces a closure.